 One of our key goals for 2020 is to focus on developing our understanding of our stakeholders.
-We are updating our stakeholder mapping, and reviewing the ways in which we engage with each group.
+We intend to update our stakeholder mapping, and to review the ways in which we engage with each group.
 This is with the intention of developing a more tailored approach to engagement for different stakeholder groups.